 Penalty: a fine of $5 000.

-(6) It is sufficient compliance with subregulation (5), in relation to any animal in a consignment to which an NLIS device is applied, if, within 24 hours after the animal is moved from the saleyard, the purchaser updates the NLIS database in relation to the device by recording the following —
+(6) It is sufficient compliance with subregulation (5), in relation to any animal in a consignment to which an NLIS device is applied, if, within 24 hours after the animal is moved from the saleyard, the purchaser updates the NLIS database in relation to the device by recording the information referred to in subregulation (5)(c) to (f).

-(a) the purchaser’s BIC;

-(b) the relevant PIC of the saleyard;

-(c) the PIC of the property on which the animal is to be kept or slaughtered, or from which the animal is to be exported, by the purchaser;

-(d) the serial number of the transport document relating to the movement of the animal from the saleyard;

-(e) the date the animal was moved from the saleyard.

 (7) A purchaser of an animal at a property must not take possession or control of the animal unless it is moved in accordance with this Part.

 Penalty: a fine of $5 000.

+[Regulation 135 amended: Gazette 27 Jun 2019 p.
+2433-4.]

 Subdivision 3 — General provisions relating to property operators

-136. Sheep or goats not to be delivered to property without relevant PIC
+136. Sheep, goats and pigs not to be delivered to property without relevant PIC

 The operator of a property must not cause or permit an animal to be moved to the property unless the operator is the registered owner of a relevant PIC for the property.